The Best French Press Coffee Makers of 2019

 The lid prevents splashing during pressing and spills before and afterward.
 It has a polypropylene handle and base to ensure safe handling and reduce heat transfer to surfaces, which can potentially damage them.
 Bodum has successfully translated all that is good about its smaller press into a larger version, ideal for sharing.
 Or not.See more reviews

-While my heart will forever be given to Bodum, as any son or daughter of Denmark should, I can’t give them the honor and title of ‘Best French press on Amazon’.
+While my heart will forever be given to Bodum, as any son or daughter of Denmark should, I can’t say that the Chambord is the best option available today.

-They make excellent, consistent, and beautiful products.
-However, the Espro Press has a slight edge.
+Bodum do really make consistent, and beautiful products, however, the Espro Press has a slight edge.

 The dual micromesh screen and patented gasket provide a superior 4-minute cup of coffee in comparison to the competition.
 That being said, each of the other four entrants in this list offers excellent value for the money.